A Peculiar Melodrama

 Dickie's doom, when it comes, is a tragedy — for he who is blessed with a marketable charm, and for those who are happy to pay for it.

-Encoding has a part to play in Cocky.
-The hero, Dickie, employs a language that both highlights and obfuscates meaning.
+Cocky’s hero, Dickie, employs a language that both highlights and obfuscates meaning.
+He is simultaneously exultant and clandestine about who and what he really is.
 His language is infectious, picked up and tossed about by those who share the stage with him; playful and amusing to some, frustrating and bewildering to others.
 In the end it’s discarded, when mounting crises and undeniable truths make anything other than plain talk impossible.